o3de/o3de.org/content/docs/userguide/components/physx-character-controller.md

 Use the **Shape** property in the **Entity Inspector** to choose the desired shape\.
 When you do so, the relevant dimensions are displayed for editing\.
 The dimension settings are identical to the capsule and box options for the **[PhysX Collider](/docs/userguide/components/physx-collider.md)** component\.

-## Differences Between PhysX and Legacy Character Physics Components<a name="component-physx-character-controller-vs-legacy"></a>
+## Differences Between PhysX and Legacy Character Physics Components {#component-physx-character-controller-vs-legacy}

 Character controllers are usually **kinematic** or **dynamic**\.
 Dynamic character controllers are controlled through their velocity or by applying forces\.
 Kinematic character controllers are controlled directly by position\.
 Each controller type has advantages and disadvantages\.